Set up a decision model

 You can't delete an input field that's in use.
 You must remove the field from all nodes before you can delete it.

-Select the Input node.
+Select the Model Inputs node.

-Click Delete field (trash icon)
+Click Delete (trash icon)

 Create a model field